rioualen/edam-portfolio-mm/_docs/13-git_add_concept.md

 > git switch main
 > git fetch upstream

-2.Create and switch to new branch + double check you are in new branch
+2. Create and switch to new branch + double check you are in new branch

-> git checkout -b <name_branch>
+> git checkout -b [name_branch]

 > git branch